EGI-Federation/fedcloud-vmi-templates/README.md

 # FedCloud VM Image templates

 This repository contains the packer templates used for creating the EGI Virtual Machine Images that are available at [AppDB](https://appdb.egi.eu/browse/cloud)

 Initial work taken from [comfy](https://github.com/Misenko/comfy)

 ## Building the images

+The repository has a GitHub action workflow that will try to build images from changes detected in the `*.json` files.
+This starts a VM at an EGI site (SCAI) that will:

+1. get the repo files at the current commit
+1. install packer
+1. build the image described in the json
+1. upload to another site (IFCA-LCG2)

+AppDB can then be updated with that information.

+### Building manually

-### Requirements
+#### Requirements

 From a base Ubuntu 22.04, you can get a working building environment by installing `packer`, `ansible`, `qemu`, `jq` and `virtualbox`, e.g.:

 ```shell
 # get up to date system